TLara1/TLara1.github.io/_projects/21_project.md

 \Pi= 2\frac{ e^2}{ 4\pi^2 } \left(-\frac{1}{6}\epsilon^{-1}+\frac{\gamma_E}{6}+
 \int_0^1 dx\ x\left(1-x\right)\log\left(m^2-x(1-x)q^2\right)\right).
 \end{equation}
 This is interesting!
 We have obtained the value of the 1PI function at the first loop order.
-Higher loop order contribute terms to higher orders of $$e$$.
-The idea of renormalization is that we will eventually sweep the divergent $$\epsilon^{-1}$$ term into the $$e$$ coupling constant, but before going through that procedure, we should asses the other loop diagrams, as these will inform other parts of our renormalization scheme.
+Higher loop orders contribute terms to higher orders of $$e$$.
+The idea of renormalization is that we will eventually sweep the divergent $$\epsilon^{-1}$$ term into the $$e$$ coupling constant, but before going through that procedure, we should assess the other loop diagrams, as these will inform other parts of our renormalization scheme.

+## The Fermionic Propagator at One Loop